mpv-player/mpv/README.md

 - FFmpeg libraries (libavutil libavcodec libavformat libswscale libavfilter and either libswresample or libavresample)
   At least FFmpeg 3.2.2 or Libav 12 is required.
+  For hardware decoding with vaapi and vdpau, FFmpeg 3.3 or Libav git is required.
 - zlib
 - iconv (normally provided by the system libc)
 - libass (OSD, OSC, text subtitles)